SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture6_Memory_Management.md

    1. Least Recently Used(LRU)

-      Maintain a stimestamp of when each page is last accessed, evict the page with oldest timestamp
+      Maintain a timestamp of when each page is last accessed, evict the page with the oldest timestamp

    2. Clock